TheTastyHanuta/AuD-Tester-Website/README.md

 2. **Temporary Storage**: Files are stored in a temporary directory for processing
 3. **Classpath Management**: JAR dependencies are automatically included in the classpath
 4. **Compilation**: The system attempts to compile all uploaded files using javac
-5. **JUnit Testing**: If tests are defined for the exercise, the system runs JUnit tests and captures the results
+5. **JUnit Testing**: If tests are defined for the exercise, the system runs JUnit tests and captures the results via a docker container
 6. **Result Generation**: Compilation and test results are returned with detailed feedback
 7. **Cleanup**: Temporary files are automatically cleaned up after processing

-## Contributing

-### Adding New Features

-Contributions are welcome!
-Please follow these guidelines:

-1. **Code Style**: Maintain consistent formatting and naming conventions (see [Code Formatting](#code-formatting))
-2. **Testing**: Test your changes with multiple file types and scenarios
-3. **Documentation**: Update relevant documentation for new features

-#### Submitting Changes

-1. Create a descriptive commit message
-2. Test your changes thoroughly
-3. Update documentation if needed
-4. Submit a pull request with a clear description of changes

-### Reporting Issues

-When reporting issues, please include:

-- Operating system and version
-- Node.js version
-- Java version
-- Steps to reproduce the issue
-- Expected vs actual behavior
-- Any error messages or console output

 ## Deployment